kreso22/Unity-3D-Debug-console-with-color./README.md

 Check/uncheck categories.

-And you can mark an object sa 'important' (just drag&drop), which will mark all debug messages in the same hierarchy as 'important'.
-Meaning, gameObject be marked as important: show up as red&bolded text.
+And you can mark an object sa 'important' (just drag&drop).
+This will make all messages from that gameObject and all objects within same GameObject hierarchy of that object - come up as important (red & bolded text).
 To clear important object field click the small red tick box.